 Highlights from new school discipline legislation

-- Long-term suspensions are limited to one semester or trimester and must end during the current school year.
+- One-semester limit to suspensions.
+Long-term suspensions are limited to one semester or trimester and must end during the current school year.

 - Improve school climate.
 Use a positive approach to discipline and train teachers on classroom management, cultural competency, and student social and emotional needs.